What Is a Performance Review?

 - How their work aligns with larger company goals

-Most managers use performance reviews to recognize high performing employees, correct performance issues before they become insurmountable, communicate expectations, encourage growth and development, and foster employee engagement.
+Most managers use these evaluations to recognize high-performing employees or correct performance issues before they become insurmountable.
+They also communicate expectations, encourage growth and development, and foster employee engagement.

 Performance Management Made Easy